moogacs/docs.buf.build/docs/bsr/usage.md

 ### Remote code generation

-If you don't want to manage plugins and generate code manually, and instead would prefer to simply consume generated code, check out the experimental [Remote Code Generation](../bsr/remote-generation/overview.md) section.
+If you don't want to manage plugins and generate code manually and would prefer to simply consume generated code, check out the [remote code generation](../bsr/remote-generation/overview.md) feature, which is currently in **alpha**.

 ### Deprecate or undeprecate a repository